 You’ll be able to insert your fingers between the keyboard and top cover assembly and lift it up.

 Continue removing the keyboard and move it towards the screen.

 Now you can access the keyboard cable connector.
 It’s necessary to unlock the connector in order to release the keyboard cable.

 Carefully lift up the outer side of the retainer.
 It will pop up at a 90 degree angle.

 After the connector unlocked you can pull the cable and remove the keyboard.

-Remove all marked screws from the bottom of the laptop.
+Remove all marked screws from the bottom.
 Make notes about removes crews, they have different length.